kbroman/miner_notes/api_notes.md

   ```

-  [block hits must be with sword and you need to press left-click and
+  (block hits must be with sword and it seems you need to press left-click
-  right-click together for some reason]
+  and right-click together for some reason)

 - camera stuff is minecraft:pi only